 In the second year of my PhD I had the chance to teach three courses at the PhD-level: Microeconomics II (game theory, industrial organization and asymmetric info), Mathematics III (difference and differential equations, and dynamic optimization in discrete and continuous time) and Macroeconomics I (complete markets and OLG).

 Microeconomics II at Room Torsten, Stockholm School of Economics

 Thanks to a Scholarship from the Jan Wallanders and Tom Hedelius foundation, I will be visiting the Department of Economics at Harvard University in the 2018/2019 academic year.

 I will keep updating this site...if I find an external interest on it.

 PS: I will one day tell you the story of the day I coached Real...and we won the league.
 For now, I will just leave a couple of pictures here.

-Short story: while an undergrad student, I Santa Claus brought me a book written by Bernanke.
-As you can imagine, my whole family started making fun of me...😜it was a pleasure to meet him personally in Stockholm at the Nobel Symposium!
+Short story: while an undergrad, as a Christmas present I asked for a book written by Bernanke.
+As you can imagine, my whole family started to make fun of me...😜it was a pleasure to meet him personally in Stockholm at the Nobel Symposium!